 - 4.3.1 The proposals outlined in this report will help to deliver a number of crucial elements of the Adult Social Care 'Better Lives' strategy by helping local people with care and support needs to have fulfilling lives, with a focus on: promoting choice, helping people to stay living at home, joining up health and social care services.
-These in turn support the ambition of the Best Council Plan 2020 to 2025 for Leeds to be the Best City in the country, promoting inclusive growth, challenging low pay and inequality.
-It also supports Leeds in being an age friendly city. - 4.3.2 The proposals will contribute to the achievement of the objectives set out in the city's Health and Care Plan in protecting the vulnerable and reduce inequalities, improving the quality and reduce inconsistency and building a sustainable system within the reduced resources available.
+These in turn support the ambition of the Best Council Plan 2018/19 to 2020/21 for Leeds to be the Best City in the country, promoting inclusive growth, challenging low pay and inequality.
+It also supports Leeds in being an age friendly city. - 4.3.2 The proposals will contribute to the achievement of the objectives set out in the city's Health and Care Plan: people will live full active and independent lives, people's quality of life will be improved by access to quality services, people will be involved in decisions made about them.
+Additionally the proposals will be in accordance with the city's Priority Plan by contributing to the indicators for: best city for health and wellbeing, best city for business, best city for communities.